cfpb/Metro2/README.md

     - sample-map.xlsx (keep this name consistent)

 TODO: In future releases, replace reference file with in-code data dictionary.

-## Parse Data and Write to Database

-With your docker containers up and running and unzipped .txt data files, connect to the evaluator container using `docker-compose exec evaluator sh` and run the following command:

-`./setup.sh`

-## Run Evaluators

-After parsing, the same script that was used to parse will run all evaluators and output the results to a results postgresql database.

-## Cross Reference Hits with Consumer Disputes

 # Front End